 A pair of tennis shoes and comfortable street (boat) wear are handy.
 Keep in mind, space on the boat is limited, so be selective when choosing what to bring.

 Fly to Oslo and then take a commuter flight to Molde.
 It generally works best if you stay overnight in Oslo and fly the next morning to Molde.
-We are meeting in Molde in the early afternoon of the first day of the trip.
+We are meeting in Molde in the mid afternoon of the first day of the trip.
 The flight from Oslo to Molde takes about one hour.

 Oslo Airport, Gardermoen is located in Gardermoen in Ullensaker, Norway, 48 km north of Oslo.